Bloodmoon (1997 film)

+Bloodmoon (終極絞人環) is a 1997 martial arts action-thriller film directed and choreographed by Hong Kong filmmaker Tony Leung Siu-hung, written and produced by Keith W. Strandberg.
+It stars Gary Daniels, Chuck Jeffreys, Darren Shahlavi, Nina Repeta and Frank Gorshin, with appearances by professional wrestler Rob Van Dam and karateka Joe Lewis.
+Daniels and Jeffreys play police detectives investigating a serial killer (Shahlavi), who targets martial artists.

+One of several US-based productions by Hong Kong studio Seasonal Film Corporation, the film premiered in the United States on the HBO cable network, before being released direct-to-video in June 1997.

 Plot

-At a local gym in New York City, heavyweight boxing champion Eddie Cunningham is finishing his workout for the night.
+At a gym in New York City, heavyweight boxing champion Eddie Cunningham is finishing his workout for the night.
 He hears a noise and looks around when he turns to the ring.
 A mysterious man dressed in black sporting a mask tells Eddie he fights well but he lacks the "killer instinct".
 The masked man challenges the boxer to a fight and shows him the moon, which has a faint red color.
 The man sports boots with the toes and heels encased in steel and uses martial arts to fight Eddie.
 Initially, the two combatants seemed evenly matched, but Eddie soon finds himself overwhelmed by the man's superior fighting skills.
 When the man knocks Eddie outside of the ring, he unmasks himself and still pounds on Eddie despite Eddie's pleas of calling off the fight.
 When Eddie uses a bench to knock down the man, the man uses two steel fingers which goes through the bench and stabs Eddie in the chest.
 He hoists a dead Eddie in the air and declares victory.

 The next day, Detective Chuck Baker, a wise cracking cop who has a penchant for magic, is called to investigate Eddie's death.
 This is the fourth death of a recent wave of a possible connected killing spree in New York City.
 When Chuck returns to the office, his making fun of Chief Hutchins gets him in hot water with the chief, who tells him that if he doesn't solve the case, he will have him transferred to Poughkeepsie.

 That night, former toughman champion Dutch is on a date at his bar.
 His date hears a noise during their makeout session and he tries to calm her down to no avail.
 However, the masked man appears with the girl and calls Dutch "Crutch".
 He chokes the girl unconscious and he and Dutch fight.
 At first, Dutch seems to have the upper hand before the masked man reveals his true skills.
 When he cripples Dutch, he unmasks himself and it seems Dutch knows him, when he responds, "You?"
 Dutch's last ditch attempt to stop the man results in the killer breaking his neck and throwing him out of the bar window.